ammar-tanwar/bloglearnbay/posts/introduction-to-python-programming.md

 ## In Conclusion

 **Can I learn Python on my own?** Yes, of course.
 Plenty of python learning videos are now available over the internet.
-A few reliable options are Codecademy, Learnpython.org, and LinkedIn python learning courses, and you can download Python for free <a href="https://www.python.org/downloads/" target="_blank">here.</a>
+A few reliable options are Codecademy, Learnpython.org, and LinkedIn python learning courses, and you can download Python for free <a href="https://www.python.org/downloads/" target="_blank" rel="nofollow">here.</a>

 These are only for gathering an essential stage of knowledge.
 If you have data science career transition planning, you must choose a creditable course featured with real-time industrial projects.